 Having everything in one solid colour is another great way to make a small kids bedroom, such as a nursery, feeling more streamlined and less cluttered – therefore helping to create an open and airy feel to the decor.

-7. Zone with thoughtful touches of colour
+17. Zone with thoughtful touches of colour

 Use colour to create feature walls that zone the space.
 In this light painted nursery a section of wall is painted in a darker shade of grey to act as backdrop for the bed, to clearly define the sleep area of the bedroom.

 18. Balance shades throughout the room

 If deciding to introduce grey accents to your nursery idea it can be helpful to balance the tone throughout.
 Choose darker tones for bigger items of furniture that can ground the scheme.
 Choose lighter shades at higher eye levels to balance the scale of colour, such as this light grey window blind idea – that doesn't compete with the heavier charcoal grey of the chair.

-9. Welcome playful pattern to floors
+19. Welcome playful pattern to floors

 If ever there was a room to have fun with the flooring it's in a nursery.
 The room is ideal for playful pattern on walls and floors, as this cloud patterned carpet shows.
 They grey ground of the pattern helps to keep it timeless and unisex for all children, with the fluffy clouds being abstract enough without feeling too babyish, ideal to see your little one through from newborn to teens.

 Carpetright say the design is, 'durable and resilient, making it a perfect fit to match the playing habits of energetic little feet.
 Ideal for use within a nursery, bedroom or maybe a playroom to give them a space they can really love.'